-The console codes man page describes the different types of control codes and escape sequences that are supported by Linux consoles, including software emulated terminals.
+The console codes man page describes the different types of control codes and escape sequences that are supported by Linux consoles, including software-emulated terminals.
 It also includes a summary of the steps that take place when character codes are sent to the terminal driver, but we'll explain how that works in Chapter 18.

-The subsection entitled "Linux console controls" has tables of the different types of control codes and escape sequences, not just the ANSI ones, but others as well.
+The subsection entitled "Linux Console Controls" has tables of the different types of control codes and escape sequences, not just the ANSI ones, but others as well.
 The notation might be a bit confusing at first; it requires a careful reading.
-It explains that command letters such as 'H' and 'J' in the tables are the final characters in the sequence and that they're preceded by one or more parameters separated by semicolons.
-The white space is not part of the syntax.
-Some examples to clarify this follow:
+It explains that command letters such as H and J in the tables are the final characters in the sequence and that they're preceded by one or more parameters separated by semicolons.
+The whitespace is not part of the syntax.
+Table 9-1 shows some examples to clarify this.